PedroCristo/README-TEST/README.md

 * The Roboto, sans-serif is used as the main font for the whole website.

 #### Imagery
-* 3 background images were used for the game pages.
+* 3 images were used as a background for the website pages.
 * 1 image was used for the Favicon.

 ### Interactive Links